More than 500 sculptures to honor Thai King

 Written by Oscar HollandKocha Olarn, CNNBangkok, Thailand

 Preparations for the late Thai King Bhumibol Adulyadej's cremation have been underway for the past year.
-That's where in an old and cluttered studio outside Bangkok, sculptor Chatmongkol Insawang has been hard at work.
+In an old and cluttered studio outside Bangkok, sculptor Chatmongkol Insawang has been hard at work.

 The smell of clay and instant coffee hangs in the air as he carefully shapes the trunk of the elephant-headed god, Phra Phikanet (the Thai name for Ganesha).
 The Hindu deity forms just a small part of his multi-layered clay artwork.